sansarip/yet-another-clojure-web-app-template/README.md

 ```
 lein clean
-lein with-profile uberjar uberjar
+lein with-profile uberjar ring uberjar
 ```

-That should compile the ClojureScript code first, and then create the standalone jar.
+That should compile the ClojureScript code first, and then create the standalone jar which you can then run with `java -jar target/my-website.jar`

 *Good luck, and have fun, you rascal Clojurians!* :beers: